samihan25/basic-authentication-api-in-go/README.md

 ## How to use
-goto src folder
-cd src
+-  cd src

-go run .
+-  go run .

 ## Available API